mod7bles/pystall/readme.md

 python tkin.py

-(but there is an EXE form in the build folder)
+(but there is an EXE form in the dist folder)

 vbnet